rogerhu/compsci_guides/Binary-Tree-Level-Order-Traversal.md

 ```

 **⚠️ Common Mistakes**
-- Choosing the wrong traversal type
+- Choosing a wrong traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - You may use pre-order, post-order, and level order traversal.
+All you need is to record each level in the correct order.
+But can you record the in-order traversal in the correct order.

 - Failing to recognize the need to store results during the processing of nodes.

 ## 4: I-mplement